C-Undritz/CI-MS1-Birmingham-Wing-Chun/README.md

 * *I want to know the location(s) of the Wing Chun club where I can train.*
 * *I want to know what the training schedule at each club so I can determine if the club is an option for me.*
 * *I want to know, as a new student, what is the cost of training and are there any payment options.*
-* *I want to know if I need insurance to train and if so, how much will it be?*
+* *I want to know if I need insurance to train and if so, how much it will be.*
 * *I want to be able to contact the club to ask any questions that I may have about a specific club location if required.*
 * *It would be good to be able to easily check out the clubs presence on social media to give me a further idea as to who trains there.*